geyang/practical-rl-at-scale/README.md

-# Jaynes Examples: Cross-Provider Computation at Scale
+# Practical RL at Scale

 This repository is an up-to-date collection of minimal jaynes usage examples.
 You can mix and match configurations between these included usecases for your particular infrastructure.